edge-ml/backend/README.md

 ```

 # Testing
 After developing and **before** committing, please make sure all test are passing.
-MongoDB and Aura Authentication
+MongoDB and edge-ml Authentication
 need to be up and running.

 ```